Sema4AI/vscode-extension/sema4ai/tests/sema4ai_code_tests/_resources/custom_envs/simple-web-scraper/config/README.md

 # Dependencies (Python packages)

 If your robot project requires dependencies such as Python packages, you should define them in the `conda.yaml` file in this directory.
-Sema4.ai Contol Room Worker will use `conda.yaml` file to set up a conda environment when executed in a target environment.
+Sema4.ai Control Room Worker will use `conda.yaml` file to set up a conda environment when executed in a target environment.